GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

-Most people have little to do with the dead, although they may at some time in their lives need to deal with the cadavers of relatives or friends during burial rituals.
-Some have jobs that regularly bring them into contact with cadavers, exposing them to the risk of acquiring infections.
+Most people have little to do with the dead, although they may at some time in their lives need to deal with the human cadavers of relatives or friends during burial rituals.
+Some have jobs that regularly bring them into contact with human cadavers, exposing them to the risk of acquiring infections.
 These include doctors (especially pathologists), nurses, mortuary attendants, members of the emergency services, forensic scientists, embalmers, funeral directors and religious officials or others who routinely prepare bodies for the funeral or who perform final rites.

 In most circumstances, the infected living are a much greater hazard than are the dead, even those who have died of infectious disease.
 Whilst a person is alive, invading pathogens can multiply and are readily transmitted; the patient is a continuing source of infection.
 Once the host is dead, most pathogenic microorganisms stop multiplying and die rapidly as a result of microbial competition as the body decomposes.